fyrwatch/fyrmesh/README.md

    - [Install Python on Windows](https://realpython.com/installing-python/)

-Download this repository to some location on your system.
+Download this repository to some location on your system with one of the following methods.
 This location will be used to configure ``FYRMESHSRC`` in the next steps.
-   - Download the latest release from the [releases](https://github.com/fyrwatch/fyrmesh/releases).
+   - Download the latest release from the [releases](https://github.com/fyrwatch/fyrmesh/releases) (v0.2 or above).
    - Use the Git bash to clone the repository.
   ```
   git clone https://github.com/fyrwatch/fyrmesh.git